Vector35/debugger/docs/guide/dbgeng-ttd.md

 - Search for the setting `debugger.x64dbgEngPath`
 - Put path `C:\Users\user_name\windbgx\amd64` in it
     - Do not forget to append `amd64` to the path of the folder
-- There is a plan to automate this process: https://github.com/Vector35/debugger/issues/486
+- There is [a plan](https://github.com/Vector35/debugger/issues/486) to automate this process.

 ## Record a TTD Trace